ehickox/bitraider/bitraider/docs/index.rst

     MY-API-PASSPHRASE-HERE

-4. Create an object that inherits from strategy.
+4. Create a class in a Python file that inherits from strategy.
 Implement all necessary functions.
 For Example:
 ::

     from bitraider import strategy as strategy